 #5 SIARGAO ISLAND HOPPING TOUR

-The next activity you will want to add to your list of things to do in Siargao is the Siargao Island Hopping tour.
-Spend the day island hopping between three tropical islands known as Naked Island, Daku Island and Guyam Island, just a short boat trip off the coast of General Luna in Siargao.
+The next thing you will want to add to your itinerary in Siargao is a Siargao Island Hopping tour.
+Spend the day island hopping between three tropical islands known as Naked Island, Daku Island, and Guyam Island, just a short boat trip off the coast of General Luna.

 WHERE TO BOOK A SIARGAO ISLAND HOPPING TOUR